Michael50234/Quiz-App/README.md

 ## Introduction

 Welcome to the Github repository for my project **Quiz App**!
 Quiz App is a web application that allows users to create, share, and play quizzes.
-Users can browse quizzes, create, edit, and delete their own quizzes, upload images (e.g., quiz cover images and question images), view past quiz attempts, and create a personalized profile.
+Users can browse quizzes, create, edit, and delete their own quizzes, upload images (e.g. quiz cover images and question images), view past quiz attempts, and create a personalized profile.

 ## Project Overview